rankutah/blog/sites/rodmaxfielddds/content/patients/after-care.md

 ## Implants {#implants}

 - Avoid the surgery site as much as possible.
-Avoid rinsing, toughing, or anything that might disturb the implant.
+Avoid rinsing, touching, or anything that might disturb the implant.
 - Some bleeding may occur.
 Use gauze to stop any bleeding by simply biting on the gauze for thirty minutes.
 If bleeding will not stop, call our office immediately.
 - Swelling is normal for any surgery.
 To reduce swelling, apply an ice pack on the outside of your face (where the surgery took place) for 20 minutes every hour.
 - Take prescribed antibiotics as directed to prevent infection.
 If pain medications are prescribed, take those as directed also.